How to Custom Frame Artwork

 Recommended for high-value pieces, Museum glass is also the most expensive option.
 In addition to blocking up to 99 percent of UV rays, Museum glass is also non-reflective, leaving your artwork always perfectly visible.

 If you’ve just spent a considerable amount of money on a new artwork, don’t spoil it with a frame that does nothing to enhance the piece.
-Speak to a professional framer for the best advice on how to frame the piece, and whether a higher level of protection is needed.
+Speak to a professional framer for the best advice on how to frame the piece, and whether or not a higher level of protection is needed.

 Our unconditional guarantee